pradeeptyagi23/LoanApp/README.md

 Business Loan Application System
-This is a sample FastAPI-based web service that simulates a business loan application system.
+This is a simple FastAPI / React based system that simulates a business loan application system.
 It includes an endpoint that receives an application in JSON format, retrieves a balance sheet for the business from a fake accounting provider, applies some rules to calculate a pre-assessment score, and sends the application and score to a decision engine.
+The results are then render on the react frontend for viewing.

 Requirements
-To run this service, you need docker and docker-compose.
+To run this application, you need docker and docker-compose.
 Below are the steps to run on local machine:

 1. git clone https://github.com/pradeeptyagi23/LoanApp.git
 2. cd LoadApp
 3. docker-compose up --build

-This will install all depedencies for the frontend and backend server]
+This will install all depedencies for the frontend and backend server

 To launch the frontend .
 Go to http://localhost:3000 The backend server will run on http://localhost:8000 and the swagger documentation will be at /docs on the backend server url